guybaryosef/cooper_os/README.md

 a program that imitates a search and replace for multiple files using mmap.

 #### Pset 6:
-an implementation of a spinlock, mutex, semaphore, and fifo, along with testing code for each.
+an implementation of a spinlock, semaphore, and fifo, along with testing code for each.